-The dentists used dental dams in line with guidance from the British Endodontic Society when providing root canal treatment.
-In instances where a dental [BA2] dam was not used, for example refusal by the patient, and where other methods were used to protect the airway, we saw this was documented in the dental care record and a risk assessment completed.
+The dentists used dental dam in line with guidance from the British Endodontic Society when providing root canal treatment.
+In instances where dental dam was not used, such as for example refusal by the patient, and where other methods were used to protect the airway, we saw this was documented in the dental care record and a risk assessment completed.

-The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
-These reflected the relevant legislation.
-We looked at all staff recruitment records.
-These showed the provider followed their recruitment procedure.
+The provider had a recruitment policy to help them employ suitable staff, but this did not record the need for documents to be seen as per the regulations.
+There were checks in place for agency and locum staff.
+These checks reflected the relevant legislation.
+We looked at three staff recruitment records.
+These showed the provider had followed the correct recruitment procedure but this was not reflected in the practice's policy.
+The practice manager agreed to revise the recruitment policy following the inspection.

-We observed clinical staff were qualified and registered with the General Dental Council and had professional indemnity cover.
+We observed that clinical staff were qualified and registered with the General Dental Council and had professional indemnity cover.